Updated: Feb 28

 The grandeur of the world’s first superpower.

 From roughly 2000 through 1400 BC, the Egyptian Dynasties were the center of the known world.
-Due to both their economic and military strength, along with their technological and architectural knowhow, their civilization had no rival.
+Due to both their economic and military strength, along with their technological and architectural know-how, their civilization had no rival.
 They were for all intents and purposes, the world’s first superpower.
 They were the most developed kingdom of any civilization in their day.
 But what was the source of their strength?
 As any good realtor would likely say, location, location, location!
-Well that and the Nile river, which flowed from southern Egypt (the Upper Kingdom), to the north (the Lower Kingdom).
+Well, that and the Nile River, which flowed from southern Egypt (the Upper Kingdom), to the north (the Lower Kingdom).
 The Nile provided rich, fertile farming grounds for hundreds of miles throughout the Egyptian provinces.

 To the Egyptians, the Nile was the source of all life.
 The river provided both a vibrant way of life and produced great economic wealth for the Pharaonic dynasties for centuries.
 However, somewhere in their ancient past, either during or before the Old Dynasties began, Mizraim (the Hebraic and Aramaic name for Egypt), turned from worshipping the one true God, to worshipping false gods.
 It is unclear when exactly they turned to worshipping other gods, but presumably shortly after the fallout at the tower of Babel.
-It is possible that being close descendants of Noah’s son Ham (Genesis 10:6), that they found a way to resurrect the memory of the Nephilim gods who had previously roamed the earth before the flood in Noah’s day several centuries earlier (Gen. 6:1-4).
-It would not be until Pharaoh came face to face with an eighty-year old Hebrew named Moses that the Egyptians would finally have to reckon with the God of Abraham, Isaac, and Jacob.
+It is possible that being close descendants of Noah’s son Ham (Genesis 10:6), they found a way to resurrect the memory of the Nephilim gods who had previously roamed the earth before the flood in Noah’s day several centuries earlier (Gen. 6:1-4).
+It would not be until Pharaoh came face to face with an eighty-year-old Hebrew named Moses that the Egyptians would finally have to reckon with the God of Abraham, Isaac, and Jacob.

 Now there arose a new king over Egypt, who did not know Joseph.
-And he said to his people, “Look, the people of the children of Israel are more and mightier than we; come, let us deal shrewdly with them, lest they multiply, and it happen, in the event of war, that they also join our enemies and fight against us, and so go up out of the land.”
+And he said to his people, “Look, the people of the children of Israel are more and mightier than we; come, let us deal shrewdly with them, lest they multiply, and it happens, in the event of war, that they also join our enemies and fight against us, and so go up out of the land.”
 Therefore, they set taskmasters over them to afflict them with their burdens.
 And they built for Pharaoh supply cities, Pithom and Raamses.
 But the more they afflicted them, the more they multiplied and grew.
 And they were in dread of the children of Israel.
 So the Egyptians made the children of Israel serve with rigor.
 And they made their lives bitter with hard bondage—in mortar, in brick, and in all manner of service in the field.
 All their service in which they made them serve was with rigor.
 Exodus 1:8-14

 The traumatic story of the Hebrew’s plight and flight from Egypt has been recorded in the Torah in the named books of Genesis and Exodus.
-Beginning with Abraham and going forward, God foretold him that his descendants would be in bondage for four-hundred years in another land (Gen. 15:13).
+Beginning with Abraham and going forward, God foretold him that his descendants would be in bondage for four hundred years in another land (Gen. 15:13).
 In other parts of the Bible, we see that the number is four-hundred and thirty years (Exodus 12:40-41, Acts 7:6, Gal.
 3:16-17).
 The seeming discrepancy is not really one at all.